Code of Student Conduct 2023-2024

 e.
 Sanction Violation.
 Knowingly violating the terms of any disciplinary sanction imposed in accordance with this policy.

 f.
 Fire Safety.
-Intentionally or recklessly misusing or damaging fire or other safety equipment.
-Causing a fire which damages University, affiliated housing, or personal property and/or causes injury.
+Intentionally or recklessly igniting or causing a fire, misusing or damaging fire or other safety equipment, or causing a fire which damages University, affiliated housing, or personal property and/or causes injury.
 Failure to evacuate a University-controlled building or buildings in which a University-sponsored activity or function is taking place during a fire alarm.

 h.
 Underage Consumption.
 Providing alcoholic beverages to individuals under 21 years of age, or possession or use of alcoholic beverages by individuals under 21 years of age.

 i.
 Open Container.
 Unauthorized possession of an open container of an alcoholic beverage.

 j.
 Alcohol Distribution.
 Unauthorized distribution of alcoholic beverages or possession of alcoholic beverages for purposes of distribution.

 k.
 Misrepresentation.
 Misrepresenting information or furnishing false information to a University official.

 l.
 Falsification.
 Forging, altering, misrepresenting, counterfeiting, or misusing any University document, identification/authentication method/mechanism or access device or process.

 m.
 Expression Interference.
 Intentionally and substantially interfering with the freedom of expression of others.

 n.
 Theft.
 Theft or misuse of property or of services on University premises, at University- sponsored activities, or from University organization(s) or group(s), or knowing possession of stolen property or use of stolen services on University premises, at University-sponsored activities, or from University organization(s) or group(s).

 o.
 Destruction of Property.
 Intentionally or recklessly destroying, damaging or altering property or the property of others.